Convert Pounds per foot-second to Centipoise

 When do you need to convert between Pounds per foot-second and Centipoise?

-A CGS dynamic-viscosity unit equal to 0.
+A CGS dynamic-viscosity unit equal to exactly 0.
 Pound per foot-second and Centipoise are both dynamic viscosity units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.